khoatdvo/subnetallocator/README.md

 Small utility scirpt to allocate subnets into instances
 # How to use
-It can be used as a standalone script or to be imported into other script as a class Sample input format in json
+It can be used as a standalone script or to be imported into other script as a class

+Sample input format in json:
 ```json
 {
     "subnets": {